+- The COACH releases (milestones and final release) and their associated installation manuals.

 - The COACH user reference manual.

 - The user manual of the various tools.

 - A COACH tutorial.

 - The conference publication.

 - A user wiki.

 ST8-1 This sub-task relates to the management of the WEB site and to the distribution of the COACH releases.